 Heritage Hill State Park accepts selected donations for its artifact and archival collections.
-Before we accept an item into the collection, it is reviewed by our Artifacts Committee.
+Before we accept an item into the collection, it is reviewed by our Artifacts Committee which meets quarterly.
 Not everything is accepted.

-If you are interested in donating to our collection, please first read the information below, and then fill out our Object Donation Form (link is at the bottom of the page).
+If you are interested in making a donation to our collection, please read the information below and then complete the Object Donation Form (link at the bottom of the page).
+Donors will receive communication directly from the Artifacts Committee after the information provided is reviewed.

 - Family bibles